dhrubo55/personal-blog/content/posts/day-59-understanding-proxy-and-dynamic-proxy-in-java.md

 Proxy pattern is used when we need to create a wrapper to cover the main object’s complexity from the client.
 Furthermore we can add additional behavior on the proxy object that can augment the proxied object.

+#### Advantages

+1. A proxy can hide complex tasks such as making network communication, transaction management without changing the implementation.

+2. Proxies can be used to insert custom behaviour/code on top of and without changing the implementation object.
+Sometimes the code of an external library is inaccessible to edit, custom behaviour can be inserted pre/post-execution of the method provided by such library.
+For example, you can write a proxy for java.net.HttpUrlConnection class to log all the external service call request without changing the implementation of HttpUrlConnection.

+3. One of the other advantages of the proxy pattern is security.
+A remote proxy can be used to provide a proxy stub in client and call the implementation on the server.

+#### Disadvantages

+Sometimes static proxy can violate the dry principle.

 dynamic proxy and its use case